Antimony potassium tartrate: Emetic

 Antimony potassium tartrate's potential as an emetic has been known since the Middle Ages.
 The compound itself was considered toxic and therefore a different way to administer it was found.
 Cups made from pure antimony were used to store wine for 24 hours and then the resulting solution of antimony potassium tartrate in wine was consumed in small portions until the wanted emetic effect was reached.

 Poisoning by "tartarised antimony" or "emetic tartar" is a plot device in the first modern detective novel, The Notting Hill Mystery (1862).
 The emetic tartar was kept by a character in the novel because he was "addicted to the pleasures of the table, and was in the habit of taking an occasional emetic."

 The compound is still used to induce vomiting in captured animals in order to study their diets.

 Insecticide

 Antimony potassium tartrate is used as an insecticide against thrips.
 It is in IRAC class 8E.

 Preparation, structure, reactions

-Antimony potassium tartrate is prepared by treating a solution of potassium hydrogen tartrate and antimony trioxide:
+Antimony potassium tartrate is prepared by heating a mixture of potassium hydrogen tartrate and antimony trioxide: